arnaudstiegler/back-office-llm-bench/README.md

 # back-office-llm-bench
 Benchmarking LLMs on plain back-office tasks

+## TODOS:
+- For the FinQA dataset, find the original dataset and/or iterate on the prompt to focus on the last question only
+- Add support for OpenMath
+- Find more dataset
+-

 ## Goals

 - When it comes to executing a task + formatting the answer in a machine-digestible way, how do model perform?